XRPLF/xrpl-dev-portal/docs/tutorials/python/send-payments/create-trust-line-send-currency.md

 # Code Walkthrough

-You can download the [Quickstart Samples](https://github.com/XRPLF/xrpl-dev-portal/tree/master/_code-samples/quickstart/py/)<!-- {.github-code-download} --> archive to try each of the samples.
+You can download the [Quickstart Samples](https://github.com/XRPLF/xrpl-dev-portal/tree/master/_code-samples/quickstart/py/) archive to try each of the samples.

 ## mod2.py